Kaili Närep: Early life and education

 Kaili Närep was born and raised in Pärnu.
 She studied violin at the Pärnu Children's Music School in the field of violin, graduating in 1985.
 She is a 1988 graduate of Pärnu 4th Secondary School.
 Afterward, she moved to Tallinn to study at the Tallinn Conservatory's Department of Performing Arts (now, the Estonian Academy of Music and Theatre) under the supervision of actor and instructor Kalju Komissarov, graduating in 1992.
 Among her graduating classmates were actors Jaanus Rohumaa, Üllar Saaremäe, Sten Zupping, Tiina Mälberg, Garmen Tabor, Ivo Uukkivi, Merle Palmiste, Kristel Leesmend, Andres Raag, and Dan Põldroos.

 Career

 Theatre

 Following her graduation from the Tallinn Conservatory, Närep began an engagement as an actress at the Ugala theatre in Viljandi where she appeared in roles in productions of works by Henrik Ibsen, Victor Hugo, Ernest Lehman, Walter Kollo, and Oskar Luts.
 Afterwards, she left for an engagement the Endla Theatre in her hometown of Pärnu, where she was employed as an actress from 2003 until 2009, when she was made redundant.
-During her time at the Endla, she also worked as the one of the theatre's makeup artists.
+During her time at the Endla, she also worked as one of the theatre's makeup artists.
 Following her dismissal from the Endla Theatre, Närep became a freelance actress.